fattorib/picograd/README.md

 ### 3. Code Reformatting/MiniTorch
 As I was writing this up, I came across [MiniTorch](https://minitorch.github.io/), which describes itself as, "...a pure Python re-implementation of the Torch API designed to be simple, easy-to-read, tested, and incremental."
 In the future I plan on working through this and reformatting picograd to use the same structure as PyTorch.

+### References:
+[tinygrad](https://github.com/geohot/tinygrad) and [micrograd](https://github.com/karpathy/micrograd) are two other implementations of Neural Networks in Python.
+They were very useful to have as references when working on this project.